trailblazer/trailblazer/README.md

 Again, you can pick which layers you want.
 Trailblazer doesn't impose technical implementations, it offers mature solutions for re-occuring problems in all types of Rails application.

+Trailblazer is no "complex web of objects and indirection".
+It solves many problems that have been around for years with a cleanly layered architecture.
+Only use what you like.
+And that's the bottom line.

 ## A Concept-Driven OOP Framework